StudioEtrange/ConfigTree/docs/getting_started.rst

     }

-Let's create production and development configuration files that will override some of default settings.
+Let's create production and development configuration files that will override some of the default settings.

-Production one in the file ``env-prod.yaml``:
+Here are the production settings ``env-prod.yaml``:

 ..  code-block:: yaml